 Application Methods for Api-Bioxal

-- For use in oxalic acid vaporizers, 1g of Api-Bioxal is recommended for the treatment of one hive.
+- For use in oxalic acid vaporizers, 1g of Api-Bioxal is recommended for the treatment of one hive box (2 g for 2 hive boxes)

 Note: Api-Bioxal can only be shipped to a physical address and not to a PO BOX.

-Oxalic acid (Api-bioxal) can be an effective varroa control when used properly and there is little, or no brood present.
+Api-Bioxal Oxalic acid Varroa Mite Treatment can be an effective control when used properly and there is little, or no brood present.
 However, safety is an important issue for beekeepers, and proper precautions must be taken to prevent injury by the applicator.
+See the ApiBioxal instructions brochure for more information.